4thjuly/NetworkDevices-Prototype-/README.md

-AngularListTest
+Network Devices
 ===============
-Test using Angular to show a list
+Prototype app to show devices on your local network